 When things have settled down after a car wreck, finding an attorney to help should be your next line of business.
 Don’t make the mistake of thinking you have plenty of time to contact a law firm.
 The applicable statute of limitations might be three years for a negligence case in this state.
 That might seem like a long time, but you need to understand why time is not on your side.

 Again, factual documentation is key and having an attorney on your side early on can really help your claim.
-All of those people who were present during or after the wreck (witnesses, law enforcement, and even the driver) could move out of state, suffer from a debilitating medical condition, or even pass away.
+All of those people who were present during or after the car collision (witnesses, law enforcement, and even the driver) could move out of state, suffer from a debilitating medical condition, or even pass away.
 This is no joke.

 Don’t leave it to chance that every person who could testify on your behalf later will be around and available.

 Also, evidence taken after the incident is easier to collect and preserve the closer in time to the event that you are.
 There could be traffic camera footage, police dashboard footage, tire marks and even the damaged vehicles themselves that might be available in the short term but maybe not the long term.

 Another reason retaining counsel early in the process is that you can find out what to do about medical treatment, hospital bills, time out of work, etc. In the event you are dealing with a fatal accident, the kind of case which could bring about a wrongful death claim, your attorney could answer questions about the deceased’s estate, funeral expenses, etc., and other damages allowed for wrongful death.

 You can get advice on what do and there is even the possibility that the insurance company could go ahead and authorize certain expenses on your behalf in the short run.
 For these reasons, having an attorney as soon as possible could be one of the best decisions you ever make.